ironeternal/ironeternal.github.io/warband.md

 #### To Defend

 If a creature you then roll 1d6, if the value is greater than or equal to your DEF you successfully defend yourself.
 If you fail then you reduce your wounds by 1.
 All heroes have 1 wound (except fighters which have 2 wounds).
 If you have zero wounds then you are out-of-action.
-If the entire party is out-of-action then you lose the game.
+While out-of-action you are bleeding to death.
+You can bleed to death for a number of turns equal to your level.
+Is no one stablises you before a number of turns equal to your level then you die.
+If the entire party dies then you lose the game.

 # Heroes